-One way legal departments have aligned their pro bono program with the company's CSR efforts is by identifying projects that support or are consistent with the goals of the CSR program.
+One way that legal departments have aligned their pro bono program with the company's CSR efforts is by identifying projects that support or are consistent with the goals of the CSR program and other social impact initiatives.

-• American International Group, Inc.: AIG's CSR efforts focus on safety, security, and disaster relief.
+American International Group, Inc.: AIG's CSR efforts focus on safety, security, and disaster relief.
 In keeping with these goals, AIG's legal department has undertaken a major pro bono program to assist refugees in the Middle East whose lives are in danger because of their assistance to the U.S. government.
 Specifically, AIG has partnered with the International Refugee Assistance Project (IRAP) to help refugees obtain Special Immigrant Visas (SIVs) and immigrate to the U.S. Applying for a SIV is a highly complex process, and AIG worked with IRAP to help applicants navigate the system.
-AIG also helped leveraged its policy expertise to make improvements to the SIV process, including the obtaining for applicants the right to counsel in overseas proceedings and the right to appeal rejections.
+AIG also helped leverage its policy expertise to make improvements to the SIV process, including the obtaining for applicants the right to counsel in overseas proceedings and the right to appeal rejections.

-- Microsoft Corporation: One of Microsoft's areas of focus for its CSR efforts is the "opportunity divide" among young people the gap between young people who are prospering and those who, due to lack of support, skills, or resources, lag behind.
-Microsoft's legal department has adopted a similar focus and has dedicated substantial time and resources to assisting children who are facing deportation, but lack the resources to secure legal representation.
+- Microsoft Corporation: One of Microsoft's areas of focus for its CSR efforts is the "opportunity divide" among young people the gap between young people who are prospering and those who lag behind, due to lack of support, skills, or resources.
+Microsoft's legal department has adopted a similar focus and has dedicated substantial time and resources to assisting children who are facing deportation but lack the resources or capability to secure legal representation.
 Microsoft has helped found two nonprofit organizations dedicated to providing legal assistance to unrepresented minors in immigration court Kids in Need of Defense (KIND), a national organization, and Volunteer Advocates for Immigrant Justice, KIND's predecessor organization that was based in Seattle.
 Since its foundation, KIND has helped thousands of immigrant children find representation and successfully navigate the complex immigration system.
-In addition to Microsoft's efforts in establishing KIND, volunteers from Microsoft's legal department provide pro bono support to unrepresented children through KIND. - Verizon Communications Inc.: Since its founding in 2009, the Verizon legal department's pro bono program has aligned its mission with the goals of Verizon's CSR program and the Verizon Foundation, focusing its efforts on education, domestic violence, and support for returning veterans.
+In addition to Microsoft's efforts in establishing KIND, volunteers from Microsoft's legal department provide pro bono support to unrepresented children through KIND. - Verizon Communications Inc.: Since its foundation in 2009, the Verizon legal department's pro bono program has aligned its mission with the goals of Verizon's CSR program and the Verizon Foundation.
+In particular, Verizon focuses its legal pro bono efforts on education, domestic violence, and support for returning veterans, and collaborates with CSR efforts to achieve synergies in their work.
 Verizon attorneys and professional staff have represented schools for disadvantaged children, assisted parents in securing school services for disabled children, helped victims of domestic violence secure lawful immigration status, and advocated to secure appropriate benefits for returning veterans injured during service.
-Verizon attorneys have also participated in clinics that provide legal assistance to nonprofit organizations whose missions align with Verizon's thematic focus on education, domestic violence, and veterans.
+Verizon attorneys have also participated in clinics targeted at nonprofits, working to address the unique legal issues facing these organizations.
+After receiving support at the clinics, the nonprofits can continue to aid underserved communities in areas like education and health care.